Azure/Purview-Samples/connectors/register-scan-looker-source.md

 connections, LookML Models and associated reports (Looks and Dashboards).
 This data source also fetches Lineage between data assets.

+### **Note:**
+Looker as a source is currently supported in private preview.
+Please test this source in a **brand new Purview catalog** to avoid your exisitng catalog being broken.
+We look forward to hearing your feedback.

 ## Prerequisites

 1. Set up the latest [self-hosted integration